storybookjs/addon-onboarding/README.md

 ### Development scripts

-- `yarn start` runs babel in watch mode and starts Storybook
+- `yarn start` runs tsup in watch mode and starts Storybook
 - `yarn build` build and package your addon code
+- `yarn storybook:watch` runs nodemon in watch mode so it reruns Storybook on changes.
+This is useful when testing the actual addon (as we cannot have HMR for addon changes) rather than just stories in Storybook

 ## Release Management